react-chatbotify-plugins/input-validator/README.md

   <img height="400px" src="https://github.com/user-attachments/assets/e73e8f0c-5eff-44e6-a48b-e917ed0f7b4f" />
 </p>

 **Input Validator** is a plugin that adds user input validation to the [**React ChatBotify Core Library**](https://react-chatbotify.com).
 By default, the core library does not ship with user input validation.
-This plugin relies on chatbot events to intercept & validate messages, as well as chatbot hooks to provide visual feedback to users.
+This plugin relies on chatbot events to intercept & validate user inputs, as well as chatbot hooks to provide visual feedback to users.
 The demo gif above should give you a pretty good idea of what this plugin is capable of doing.

 For support, join the plugin community on [**Discord**](https://discord.gg/J6pA4v3AMW) to connect with other developers and get help.